 ${credential.type.all} | Use this macro to get all credential sets (assigned on the device) into the script. |

 ${credential.type.name} | Use this MACRO( ${credential.type.name}) to get specific credentials in the script.
-For an example, If the device has SSH, WMI and Database credentials and if user want to get only database credentails inside the script then need to use ${credential.type.database} inside the script.
+For an example, If the device has SSH, WMI and Database credentials and if user want to get only database credentails inside the script then need to use ${credential.type.Database} inside the script.
 Similarly user can get any type of credentails into the script by replacing .name with the credentails type.
 Example: ${credential.type.SSH}, ${credential.type.SNMP}, ${credential.type.VMWARE} etc. |

 Below are the supported credential types: